oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 This is a basic Express.js application:

 - It creates an Express application
-- It configures Express to serve static files (css, images, etc.)
+- It configures Express to serve static files (CSS, images, etc.)
 - It contains three routes: a home page route, a dashboard route, and a logout route.
-The home page route simply shows an HTML template (that we'll create in a moment).
+The home page route shows an HTML template (that we'll create in a moment).
 The dashboard route shows a dashboard template.
 And the logout route redirects the user back to the home page.
-Simple!
 - On the very last line of the file, Express will start up a local web server on port 3000 so you can view the website locally.